How To Become A Valuation Analyst

 Step 3: Network!

 No modern finance job is complete without an element of networking.
-VAs are utilised across some of the world’s most well-established and renowned finance companies, from significant auditors to investment vehicles, VCs, and more.
-While a qualified and experienced VA will be in high demand anyway, never forget to keep your digital and analogue doors open to new opportunities.
+Some of the world’s most prominent financial companies are using VAs.
+Among others, these include venture capital firms, investment vehicles, and large auditing firms.
+Don’t forget to keep your digital and physical doors open to new prospects, even though skilled and experienced VAs will always be in high demand.
 Valuation analysts are in constant demand.

 Job Description & Profile, Salary & Pay, CV Building Tips.